 The Indiana University Executive Development Program is a continuing education program for parks and recreation professionals.
 The program was established in 1967 and offers education opportunities focusing on leadership and management skill development.
 The scholarship was created to recognize and assist future park and recreation professionals.
 The IU Executive Development Program is directed by Dr. Julie Knapp and coordinated with the help of the IU EDP Board of Directors.
 Their commitment to the Department of Recreation, Park, and Tourism Studies and the Executive Development Program has led them to establish the IU Executive Development Program Scholarship for Park and Recreation Students to benefit undergraduate and graduate students who have worked in Parks and Recreation during their undergraduate or graduate education at Indiana University and who are actively pursuing a career in parks and recreation.

-The Leroy "Bud" Getchell Scholarship is awarded to a student in the Department of Kinesiology who has proven an interest in the study of fitness through leadership in fitness programs; employment or volunteer work in fitness instructional classes; active participation in School of Public Health Clubs, programs, and activities; and who is a physically fit person who engages in regular workouts.
+The Leroy "Bud" Getchell Scholarship is awarded to an undergraduate in the Department of Kinesiology who has proven an interest in the study of fitness through leadership in fitness programs, employment or volunteer work in fitness instructional classes, active participation in School of Public Health Clubs, programs, and activities.

 Joining the Indiana University faculty in 1985, Bud Getchell initially served as the Executive Director of the National Institute for Fitness and Sport (NIFS) in Indianapolis.
 In 1991 he left NIFS to become a full-time professor in Bloomington, developing an undergraduate fitness major as part of the exercise science curriculum and reviving the Kinesiology Club.
 This scholarship was initially established by Shayla Holtkamp, a student of Getchell.
 Since that time, Dr. Getchell and others have assisted with the funding.